 Students taking this course will be expected to analyze physical situations by identifying known quantities and developing a plan to solve for desired unknowns.
-This will be accomplished in the context of optics, electricity, magnetism, and modern physics by understanding and applying the laws of physics that describe these types of systems.
-Specifically, students will demonstrate the following abilities:
+This will be accomplished in the context of classical mechanics by understanding and applying the laws of physics to describe macroscopic, non-relativistic phenomena.
+Specifically, algebra and trigonometry will be used to determine present or future behavior of